chembl/chemical_probes_lit/README.md

 ## Project structure
 ```
 ├── 📂 1_pilot/                               # Code and data for the initial pilot study.
 │   ├── 📂 data/                              # Data files specific to the pilot.
 │   ├── 📂 figs/                              # Figures generated during the pilot.
 │   ├── 📜 databases.py                       # Scripts for database interactions in the pilot.
 │   └── 📓 note_ProbesDataset.ipynb           # Exploratory notebook for the pilot dataset.
 │
 ├── 📂 2_probesLit/                           # Code and data for the main systematic analysis pipeline.
 │   ├── 📂 data/                              # Intermediate and final datasets.
 │   ├── 📂 figs/                              # Final figures for the manuscript.
 │   ├── 📂 tables/                            # Final tables for the manuscript.
+|   ├── 📜 0_download_OT_files.py.            # Steo 0: download all open target files that are needed
 │   ├── 📜 1_get_ner_hq_probes.py             # Step 1: Fetches NER data for High-Quality (HQ) probes.
 │   ├── 📜 2_get_triplets.py                  # Step 2: Extracts P-T-D triples from the NER data.
 │   ├── 📜 3_filter_targets.py                # Step 3: Filters triples based on validated targets.
 │   ├── 📜 4_get_OT_evidence.py               # Step 4: Retrieves existing evidence from Open Targets.
 │   ├── 📜 5_get_OT_dated_evidence.py         # Step 5: Retrieves time-stamped evidence from Open Targets.
+│   ├── 📜 6_map_disease_therapeutic_area.py  # Step 6: Retrieves therapeutic area (parent ontology id) from Open targets for the disease term
+|   ├── 📜 7_get_drug_max_phase.py            # Step 7: Obtains the max clinical phase (if any drug available) for the specific T-D pair
 │   ├── 📓 6_plotting_data.ipynb              # Jupyter Notebook for final data visualisation.
 |   └── 📜 tools.py                           # Helper scripts for handling data.
 │
 ├── 📂 3_probesHQ/                            # Scripts and data to build the High-Quality (HQ) chemical probes dictionary.
 │   ├── 📂 files/                             # Raw data files for the HQ probe dictionary.
 │   ├── 📓 probes_hq_dataset.ipynb            # Notebook for creating and analysing the HQ probe dataset.
 │   └── 📜 tools.py                           # Helper scripts for handling probe data.
 │
 ├── 📜 .gitignore                             # Specifies files and directories to be ignored by Git.
 ├── ⚖️ LICENCE                                # Licence especifications
 ├── 📜 requirements.txt                       # File with required packages to create the Python environment.
 └── 📄 README.md                              # This file.
 ```
 ## Data Availability
 We are committed to transparency and reproducibility.
 This section outlines the availability of the data for both the main systematic pipeline and the preliminary pilot study.